 - Eye, Ear, Nose, Throat and Mouth Care

 - Coffee, Food and Drink

 - Pain Relief and Management

 - Emergency Contraception

-Cash, personal checks, Beak 'Em Bucks, and all major credit cards are accepted.
-Currently enrolled students may choose to have prescriptions and OTC medications billed to their health center account.
-Most insurance plans are accepted.
+It is optional.
+Currently, enrolled students may choose to have prescriptions and OTC medications billed to their health center account.